 My name is Ally Coull, one of the Directors and Training Manager at Independent Ropes.
 Working in the field since 2001, I started training rope access in 2007 and became an IRATA assessor in 2011.

 Independent Ropes was established in November 2018, by April the following year we were given Training Member status by IRATA International.
 Located in Aberdeen, the multiple local transport links means we are easily accessible and our training centre offers a generous space for creating realistic training scenarios.
-We also have a steel platform, built to offshore specifications, and a tower that can be used for rigging exercises as well as fall arrest climbing techniques.
+We also have a steel platform, and a tower that can be used for rigging exercises as well as fall arrest climbing techniques.

 We have a large quantity and comprehensive range of equipment, which can be tailored to suit individual client’s requirements.
 Relevant equipment can be selected by the trainee – from your preferred descender and back-up device, to the use of grillons and adjustable lanyards.